 Delivery, installation and startup come next.
 Safe offloading, piping, connections, water and electric hookups - there's plenty involved in these steps.
 One time saving and risk-reducing option is to have your equipment vendor perform these 3 services.
 Whether it's one tank or a whole brewery, allot anywhere from 2 to 12 weeks for this part of the process to be finished.

 The final consideration and it's a biggie, is the production calendar for your favorite equipment manufacturer.
 If you think their equipment is good, others likely do too!
 And the equipment manufacturer can't schedule you for production until you make the decision to move forward on the project and send in the purchase order.

 So as you can see on the timeline below, on the low end a small cellar expansion can last anywhere from 16-32 weeks from order entry to shipping and on the high end for a complete custom brewhouse from 6-18 months from order entry to shipping:

 Click to enlarge

 Don't leave money on the table because you couldn't keep up with the demand for your great brews.
-Start planning now for your 2018 AND 2019 capacity.
+Start planning now for your 2019 and yes, your 2020 capacity.
 By waiting, you could end up in a time crunch and that can cost you.
 Proper planning now helps you avoid that crunch and has you brewing beer on your timeline, so the revenue continues to pour in as well.